By Tim Lambert

 WISBECH IN THE 18th CENTURY

 By 1700 Wisbech probably had a population of around 2,500.
 By n1800 it had risen to 4,700.
-That may seem very small to us but by the standards nof the town it was a fair-sized market town.
+That may seem very small to us but by the standards of the time it was a fair-sized market town.

 Wisbech continued to prosper in this century.
 Peckover house was built in 1722.
 It got its name in 1794.
 In that year it was purchased by a banker named James Peckover.
 The house was given to the National Trust in 1948.